 - Must be an IRS 501(c)3 qualified charity

-- Serve a vulnerable/underserved population
+- Must serve a vulnerable/underserved population

-- Have a clear and compelling mission
+- Must have a clear and compelling mission

-- Generate direct, tangible results
+- Must generate direct, tangible results

-- Be well-managed
+- Must be well-managed

 - Does NOT need to be local to metro Atlanta, given that a growing portion of Chicory Wealth clients now live outside of Georgia; it may be a small global organization